armaanhammer/lock-challenge/design_log/Step_1_Appendix.md

 # Step 1 Appendix

-The purpose of this document is to capture ancillary research I have done that only loosely applies to the objectives I am working toward.
+The purpose of this document is to capture research and reference material I generate while I  work toward the project objectives, as well as document the coding itself.

 <br>